misonuma/recursum/README.md

-# recursum
-A repository for Unsupervised Abstractive Opinion Summarizationby Generating Sentences with Tree-Structured Topic Guidance
+# (under construction) A repository for Unsupervised Abstractive Opinion Summarizationby Generating Sentences with Tree-Structured Topic Guidance